bairblog/bairblog.github.io/_posts/2021-11-1-epistemic-pomdp.md

 Ultimately, this highlights the incompatibility that afflicts generalization of our deep RL algorithms: with limited training data, our MDP-based RL objectives are misaligned with the implicit POMDP objective that ultimately dictates generalization performance.

-*This post is based on [the paper](https://arxiv.org/abs/2107.06277) “Why Generalization in RL is Difficult: Epistemic POMDPs and Implicit Partial Observability,” which is joint work with Jad Rahme (equal contribution), Aviral Kumar, Amy Zhang, Ryan P. Adams, and Sergey Levine.*
+*This post is based on [the paper](https://arxiv.org/abs/2107.06277) “Why Generalization in RL is Difficult: Epistemic POMDPs and Implicit Partial Observability,” which is joint work with Jad Rahme (equal contribution), Aviral Kumar, Amy Zhang, Ryan P. Adams, and Sergey Levine.
+Thanks to Sergey Levine and Katie Kang for helpful feedback for the blog post.*